-Once you've applied your concealer and foundation, bronzer and blush will be next on the list.
+Once you've applied your concealer and foundation, bronzer will be next on the list.
 While bronzer isn't necessary to use every day, it certainly adds a subtle touch of warmth and can aid in achieving a healthy glow.
-For dry skin types, cream bronzers and blushes are best, as they adhere easily to skin without accentuating dry patches the way powders sometimes tend to do.
+For dry skin types, cream bronzers are best, as they adhere easily to the skin without accentuating dry patches the way powders sometimes tend to do.

-After you've applied bronzer, smile so you can dab cream blush onto the apples of your cheeks.
+After you've applied bronzer, smile so you can dab on some blush—preferably a cream formula—onto the apples of your cheeks.
 Use a blush brush or your fingers to lightly tap and build the color until it's at the desired pigment.
 Liquid blushes like Saie's Dew Blush Liquid Cheek Blush ($25) also work well on dry skin types.
 Layering cream products will allow your makeup to work harmoniously for a hydrated complexion.

 Use Powder Strategically

 For final touches, remember that makeup on dry skin usually doesn't need setting powder all over, yet there might be certain areas that need a little powder to help set or mattify.
 "With makeup, apply powders to set only in areas where needed," Bedrossian advises.